Microchip Cat Door and Microchip Pet Feeder making life easier

 Nan, please could you tell us why you purchased a SureFlap Microchip Cat Door?

-Originally, I had a cat door which opened via an attachment on my cats’ collars.
+Originally, I had a cat flap which opened via an attachment on my cats’ collars.
 I purchased the first SureFlap Microchip Cat Door many years ago because one cat kept pulling his collar off and then could not get in.
 The other cat would put her paw behind her collar and then her front leg behind it which meant that she could hardly walk.
 It would have caused a wound which could have become infected had I not spotted it very quickly.
 I then had to leave the cat door in such a way that any cat could come in.
 I happened to mention it when I was at the vets and they gave me a pamphlet about SureFlap Microchip Cat Doors.
 This was the first time that I had heard of them.

 Where have you installed your cat door?